pierre-rouleau/pel/doc/pel-manual.rst

-     Some are independent from external packages, others provide a logic layer on top of external packages and a dynamically control access to the external package features enabled via the PEL option ``pel-use-`` configuration variables.
+     Some are independent from external packages, others provide a logic layer on top of external packages and a dynamically control access to the external package features enabled via the PEL option ``pel-use-`` configuration variables as described in the `PEL Customization`_ section.
-   - PEL features implemented by these files are described inside some of the sub-sections of `PEL Convenience Features`_.
+   - The PEL features implemented by these files are described inside some of the sub-sections of `PEL Convenience Features`_.

      - As an example of one of the PEL convenience feature file,